spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 !SLIDE

-Node modules can now be consumed and compiled by the Google Closure Compiler Current production React and React DOM 53k
+Node modules can now be consumed and compiled by the Google Closure Compiler

-With ClojureScript via Closure it's 32k
+Current production React and React DOM 53k With ClojureScript via Closure it's 32k

 !SLIDE

-Use case
-- Application development to maximize Dead Code Elimination from common dependencies
+Version conflict resolution is very primitive and will be for quite some time

+Combining Many Compiled JavaScript libraries will lead to many version conflicts

-- Wrapping very common JavaScript libraries
+Wrapping very common JavaScript libraries is currently practical

-Very primitive version conflict resolution for the foreseeable future

 !SLIDE

-`module-deps` library needed to resolve node module dependencies

-`npm install --save-dev module-deps`
-`yarn add --dev module-deps`
+Application development is the big winner

+- Version control is easily handled
+- Compiler can maximize tree shaking and Dead Code Elimination

 !SLIDE

+Install `module-deps` library to resolve node module dependencies

+- `npm install --save-dev module-deps`
+- `yarn add --dev module-deps`

+!SLIDE

+Due to how modern JavaScript libraries are built node externs (e.g. for `process`) may be needed as well.
+You can get the https://github.com/dcodeIO/node.js-closure-compiler-externs

+!SLIDE

-Add CLJSJS libraries for externs
+CLJSJS libraries for externs

     @@@clojure
     [cljsjs/react "15.4.2-2"]